ImmutableWebApps/immutablewebapps.github.io/README.md

 /* serves the document */
 app.use('/', indexRouter);

-/* serves dynamic requests */
+/* serves the api */
 app.use('/users', usersRouter);

 module.exports = app;
 ```

-A monolithic web application will also include a web application framework, like Angular, for building the single-page application assets.
-Using Express and Angular together in a single code base will results in a multi-stage build:

-- First the static Angular apps are generated and
-- Then the assets are embedded in the creation of the executable package (docker image, rpm).

-The package is then typically stored in a versioned repository of packages before it is deployed to a runtime environment.
+#### Architecture

+> Image of a machine running the express nod app with static files in it serving all three request types

+- Web application

+#### Workflow

 > An image of the monolith build process: code => build static assets => build docker image with assets baked in => publish image to docker repo => deployed to server

+1. First the static Angular apps are generated and
+2. Then the assets are embedded in the creation of the executable package (docker image, rpm).
+3. The package is then typically stored in a versioned repository of packages
+4. It is deployed to a runtime environment.

-#### Characteristics of the monolithic web application
+#### Characteristics

-- separation release tasks from build tasks (good)
+There are several benefits to the encapsulation of an entire web application:

-- high cohesion between the backend and frontend contract (good)
+- There is high cohesion between the contract of the client and the server.
-- ability to test the same build artifact in multiple environments (good)
+- Creating a single executable package decouples the build from the deploy and enables the ability to test the package in multiple environments before promoting it to production, reducing risk during a live release.
-- if the backend goes down, so does the frontend - serving static assets is much more reliable then dynamic backends, and gracefully handling backend outages is a better user experience than 404s and 500s (bad)
-- zero downtime deploys can be tricky considering caching and existing browser sessions (bad)
-- complicated project dependencies that represent two very different jobs (bad)
-    - building a static web application assets
-    - running a web server

-### Separate frontend from backend
+However there are several drawback:

+- Serving the static assets and api in the same process means that if the api causes a crash the web application is completely unavailable.
+- The dependencies to run a web application are very different than the dependencies to generates the static assets.
+It can be difficult to manage the dependencies of the project in a way that does not bloat the codebase.

+### The Single-Page Frontend/Backend

 The first stage of decomposition is to separate the client from the server.
 This aligns with the principle of strict separation of dynamic content from static content.
+It also aligns with the best practices recommended by many web application platforms, like Angular.

+#### Architecture

+> Image of an web server with static files serving static assets and document, image of a web api serving api calls

+- Web server with static assets

+- Web API

+#### Workflow

 > An image of the two separated build processes:
 > code => build static assets => publish to static web server with routing rules
 > code => build docker image => publish image to docker repo => deploy to server

-#### The static web application

-code base generates static assets,

-The static assets can be deployed to a static web server that will have much higher reliability than the backend.

-The static web apps should generally be cached for the long term, the backend should have caching turned off.

-#### The backend api

-code base generates an executable package.

-generally you can read up on 12 factor app for help here, as it has been decoupled from many of the web application specific concerns

-#### Characteristics of the frontend/backend web application
+#### Characteristics

-deployments require a little more careful sequencing to avoid zero-downtime.
-The backend may need to support multiple versions of an app as the frontend is deployed from one version to another. this is good, because it makes an preexisting problem more visible.

-Code bases for generating the backend and the code base for generating the static application is separated.

-Client side assets are often environment specific and deployed right after they are built as a part of a release.

-### index.html as a special file
+There are some improvements from the _single-page monolith_:

+- Two separate code bases are streamlined to handle their single responsibility.

+- Independently hosting the static assets will allow the app to continue to operate even if the api is unavailable.

+But we have also introduced some complexity:

+- Application platforms, like Angular, recommend defining environment specific configuration at build time.
+This eliminates the portability of the assets and effectively eliminates the separation of deploy tasks from build tasks.

+- There is less cohesion between the frontend and the backend.
+Because they are not deployed atomically, deployments must be phased to support multiple running versions of the application.
+The reality is that this is also a problem with single-page monoliths, it is just not as obvious.

+### The Single-Page Decomposed App

-The second stage of decomposition continues to emphasize the strict separation of dynamic content from static content by separating `index.html`.
+The second stage of decomposition is going to separate the document (typically, `index.html`) from the static assets.

 The document, `index.html`, is a bit of a special case.
 It may be a static file from the perspective of a specific deployment, but over the lifetime of multiple deployments, it is a dynamic file... evident by the fact that it cannot be cached at any location by the browser.
 Moreover, it has routing responsibilities that are unlike any of the other static assets or apis.

+#### Architecture

 > An image of the three separated build processes:
 > code => build static assets => publish to static web server
 > code => build docker image => publish image to docker repo => deploy to server
 > index.html => publish to static web server that always returns index.html

+#### Workflow

 #### `index.html`